How to Negotiate Salary for a Job Offer

 • How have my contributions helped my department or the company?
 Thinking about your past performance reviews and your outstanding mentions or notable accomplishments can help fuel your mission for higher pay and give your employer justification for raising your rate.

-Common Mistakes to Avoid When Negotiating
+Salary Negotiation Mistakes to Avoid

 There are some pitfalls to look out for when negotiating your pay.
 Avoiding these common mistakes can keep you on the right track in your negotiation and prevent giving your employer any reason to deny your requests.